ashutosh3060/nlp-natural-language-processing/README.md

 # natural-language-processing

-This repository contains project code for natural language processing
+This repository contains project code and resources for natural language processing.